Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 8. **b) A tax withheld from employee salaries**
    PAYE (Pay-As-You-Earn) is deducted from employee salaries and remitted to SARS, ensuring tax compliance for employers.
 9. **b) Trademark**
-   A trademark protects a company’s logo, ensuring exclusive brand identity and preventing competitor misuse.
+   A trademark protects a company's logo, ensuring exclusive brand identity and preventing competitor misuse.
 10. **b) Fines, penalties, or closure**
     Non-compliance with legal and tax obligations risks financial penalties, legal action, or business closure, harming reputation.